 Explore the history of Northern Kentucky through artifacts and exciting exhibits.
 You’ll learn about the Ohio River’s influence, the effects of the railroad and so much more.
 Just $3 per person (up to four people) per EBT card!

-Aviation Museum of Kentucky – $3 or less per person
+Aviation Museum of Kentucky – $3 per person

-This 25,000 square foot museum features several aircraft, travelling exhibits and displays.
+This 25,000 square foot museum features several aircraft, traveling exhibits and displays.
 The museum offers self-guided or docent led tours.